 Plan your journey using the TfL Cycle Journey Planner.

 The Barbican is clearly sign-posted and has car parking on Beech Street and Silk Street.

-From Wednesday 18 March 2020, the City of London Corporation will be introducing traffic changes on Beech Street, Bridgewater Street and Golden Lane in a bid to cut air pollution.
-Polluting vehicles will be restricted from driving through Beech Street, making it the UK’s first ‘zero emission street’.
+On 18 March 2020, the City of London Corporation introduced traffic changes on Beech Street, Bridgewater Street and Golden Lane in a bid to cut air pollution.
+Polluting vehicles are restricted from driving through Beech Street, making it the UK’s first ‘zero emission street’.

 Zero Emission Zone

 To access the Beech Street car park you will need to approach from Chiswell Street.
 You will not be able to travel eastbound on Beech Street from Long Lane because a central reservation stops drivers getting into the car park.

 Find out more about the scheme at www.cityoflondon.gov.uk/beechstreet

 The Barbican Theatre is located within the main Barbican building.
 Head to Level G and follow the signs to find your seating level.

 The Barbican Hall is located within the main Barbican building.
 Head to Level G and follow the signs to find your seating level.